Meet the Heart Behind the Healing

 From Survivor to Guide

 Today, I continue to walk this path with strength, clarity, and purpose.
+The challenges I faced—the wilderness I walked through—have become my ministry.
+I share my story to show that there is another way: a life filled with joy, peace, and true freedom.
+You can build a life of purpose, love and vitality—a life you never have to escape from.
 But my story does not end with me.
 Through Primal Roots Integrative Wellness, I now guide others to reclaim their health, find balance, and step into their own power.
 I help people navigate the complexities of their bodies, overcome trauma, and embrace wellness in a way that feels authentic and sustainable.

 Primal Roots Integrative Wellness was born from this wilderness—not as a business, but as a ministry.
 A sacred space for those ready to return—to God, to truth, to their body, to the person they were created to be before the world told them otherwise.